DashelBaldwin/puzzle-study-lc/README.md

 ## Lessons Learned:

 Given this tool’s reliance on frequent interaction with the Lichess API, I dedicated substantial effort to understanding Rust’s approach to error handling.
 I was pleased to discover Rust’s strong emphasis on safe error management, particularly in the context of asynchronous tasks.
-While initially challenging, especially with concepts like futures and boxing errors, Rust’s structure and informative compiler warnings moved me down the correct path regardless.
+While initially challenging, especially with concepts like futures and boxing errors, Rust’s structure and informative compiler warnings led me down the correct path regardless.
 Contrary to my expectations, managing errors from various asynchronous API calls was smoother than anticipated, involving minimal friction.

 Gaining a deeper understanding of Rust's philosophy has greatly boosted my confidence in the language, and I plan to focus my learning efforts on using Rust for lower level development in the future.